gokhanSucsuz/react-router-DOM-with-Context-API/README.md

 # Working with React Router DOM

 ## The Goal of the Project
-Understanding the general structure of React Router DOM and learn to work with Private Route
+Understanding the general structure of React Router DOM, Context API and learn to work with Private Route Theme Change

 ## Project Install
 ```